Left Section

 OVERVIEW:

-Chambourcin is a red French-American hybrid grape that competes for one of the world’s most popular hybrid grape varieties.
+Chambourcin is a red French-American hybrid grape that is recognized as a rising star when it comes to hybrid grape varieties.
 It is known for its rich color that adds depth to many red blends.
 It is known as a teinturier grape (from the French word for “dye”) which is known for producing dark juice, rather than clear.
 Chambourcin is celebrated during the month of November.

 PRONUNCIATION: